-After an OB/GYN residency at Glendale Adventist Hospital, Dr. Liem was in family practice in Crestwood, Kentucky.
+After an OB/GYN residency at Glendale Adventist Hospital, he was in family practice in Crestwood, Kentucky.
 Dr. Liem completed a second OB/GYN residency at Loma Linda University in 1977.
 Married with one son, Dr. Liem is a pianist at Monterey Peninsula Adventist Church, Pacific Grove.

 Peter Chandler, M.D.

-Assistant Chief of Staff and Obstetrics & Gynecology Service Director, Natividad Medical Center
+Director of Obstetrics & Gynecology Services, Natividad Medical Center

 Dr. Chandler is the Assistant Chief of Staff and Obstetrics & Gynecology Service Director at Natividad Medical Center.
-Prior to joining Natividad’s Medical Staff, Dr. Chandler practiced in Vancouver, Washington, where he was active in outpatient gynecology resident education.
+Prior to joining Natividad’s Medical Staff, he practiced in Vancouver, Washington, and was active in outpatient gynecology resident education.

 Dr. Chandler grew up in Stockton, California, and earned his Master’s of Public Health in Epidemiology from the University of California, Los Angeles in 1989.
 He attended Northwestern Medical School and completed his Obstetrics/Gynecology (OB/GYN) Residency at Ohio State University.